How does the school know that young people need extra help? What should I do if I think that my young person may have special needs?

 Students are encouraged to learn through use of a broad and balanced curriculum, whilst individual programmes of learning and behavioural support are designed to encourage success and aid the development of self- esteem.
 Students’ spiritual, moral, social and cultural development is supported in a number of ways including direct teaching, the promotion of the school ethos of mutual respect and trust, educational visits and individual tutorial sessions.

-During Key Stages 1, 2 and 3, students study the three core subjects – English, Mathematics and Science.
-In addition they study Computer Science, MFL, History, Geography, PSCHEe, Religious Education, Art, Design and Technology, Careers and PE.
+During Key Stages 2 and 3, students study the three core subjects – English, Mathematics and Science.
+In addition they study Computing, History, Geography, PSHE, Religious Education, Art, Outdoor Education, Careers and PE.
+There are also enrichment activities, including debate and MFL.

 Strategies to promote literacy and numeracy across the curriculum are key to our success.
 Students who need individual support to enable them to become more competent in literacy and numeracy will be provided with 1-1 sessions with specialist staff to achieve this.